Keywords AI

 Speed (Tokens per second)

-Based on our tests, Claude 3.5 Haiku shows slightly better speed performance across all metrics.
+Overall, Haiku shows slightly better speed performance across all metrics.
 While the latency difference is minimal (13.98s vs 14.17s), Haiku has a faster first response time (0.36s vs 0.64s) and slightly higher throughput (52.54 vs 50.88 tokens/s).
-If speed is your primary concern, especially for real-time applications or chat-like interfaces, Haiku would be the better choice.
-However, the differences are small enough that you should also consider other factors like accuracy and capability when making your decision.
+If speed is your primary concern—especially for real-time applications or chat-like interfaces—Haiku is a better choice.

 Performance comparison

 We conducted evaluation tests on the Keywords AI, an LLM evals and prompt management platform.
-The evaluation comprised 5 parts:
+The evaluation comprised five parts:

 About Keywords AIKeywords AI is the leading developer platform for LLM applications.